Photo: Deb Lindsey for The Washington Post

 Directions

-Chill the can of coconut milk in the refrigerator for at least 5 hours and up to 1 day.
+Place the can of coconut milk into the refrigerator and chill for at least 5 hours and up to 1 day.

 Remove it from the refrigerator without shaking it or moving it too much.
-Transfer what has congealed at the top to a mixer bowl, being careful not to include any of the liquid.
-The yield should be about ¾ cup of solid coconut cream.
+Skim solid “cream” off of the top of the milk, placing it into a large bowl.
+Do not include any of the liquid from the can.
+Reserve that for another use, such as for a smoothie.
+You should wind up with about ¾ cup solid coconut cream.

-Cut off the top and bottom of the pineapple.
-Cut away and discard the skin and any brown spots on the fruit.
-Cut the pineapple flesh crosswise into eight equal slices (about ½ inch thick).
-Use a spoon or apple corer to carve out the center core of each slice to create rings.
-Sprinkle the allspice evenly over each pineapple ring (on one side only).
+Cut the top and bottom off the pineapple, peel it, and cut it crosswise into 8 rounds, about ½ inch each.
+Use a spoon or apple corer to carve out the center core of each round to create rings.
+Sprinkle the pineapple with the allspice.

 To serve, place 2 pineapple rings on each serving dish.
 Top each with a small dollop (2 teaspoons) of the coconut whipped cream, and garnish with mint.